LvChengbin/sequence/README.md

 # Sequence

-To execute and manage Promise instances in sequence.
+To execute and manage asynchronous functions in sequence.

 ## Start